Wu Po-hsiung: ROC Interior Ministry

-Wu became the Ministry of the Interior twice in 1984-1988 and 1991-1994.
+Wu became the Ministry of the Interior twice in 1984–1988 and 1991–1994.

 ROC citizens permitted to visit China

 On 15 October 1987, Wu announced the lifting of prohibition of ROC citizens to travel to the Mainland Area.
 Citizens were allowed to do so for family visits.

-KMT Vice Chairmanship
+KMT vice chairmanship

-Wu was the first vice-chairman of the main opposition Kuomintang party after Kuomintang lost in the 2000 ROC Presidential Election to the Democratic Progressive Party.
+Wu was the first vice-chairman of the main opposition Kuomintang party after Kuomintang lost in the 2000 ROC presidential election to the Democratic Progressive Party.

-KMT Chairmanship
+KMT chairmanship

 After Chairman Ma Ying-jeou resigned on 13 February 2007, he became the acting chairman.
-Wu, however, subsequently resigned his post as acting chairman and member of the Central Standing Committee on 14 March 2007 in order to compete in the KMT chairman election scheduled for 7 April 2007.
+Wu, however, subsequently resigned his post as acting chairman and member of the Central Standing Committee on 14 March 2007 to compete in the KMT chairmanship by-election scheduled for 7 April 2007.
 Ma announced his support for Wu for chairmanship.

 Wu eventually won the party chairmanship election and became KMT Chairman on 11 April 2007.
-He garnered about 90% of votes cast, defeated KMT Legislator Hung Hsiu-chu.
+He garnered about 90% of votes cast, defeated KMT legislator Hung Hsiu-chu.
 Of all eligible voters, about 53% voted.